amytangcodes/nfl-rushing-demo/README.md

 - Fix build - Seems to keep pointing to hackeryou links
 - Deploy
 - Add top most ranking player (sort players by rank and output first player)
-- Limit table to only display 15 players at a time.
+- Table | Display 15 players at a time.
 If list exceeds 15 players then "See more rushing stats" link should display so that you can click for more players.
 Or implement auto scroll on load more items.
 - Table | The user should be able to sort the players by Total Rushing Yards, Longest Rush and Total Rushing Touchdowns
 - Table | The user should be able to filter by the player's name
 - Table | The user should be able to download the sorted/filtered data as a CSV